PaulaBalbino/PaulaBalbino/README.md

 ## About Me

-- 🎓 Studying at 42 Abu Dhabi.
+- 🎓 Graduated at 42 Abu Dhabi.
 - 💻 Keen interest in software development and coding.
 - 🌐 Always excited to explore new technologies and frameworks.

 ## Current Focus

-I am currently focusing on sharping my skills in C, C++ and JavaScript, and I am enthusiastic about collaborating with fellow developers to create meaningful and innovative solutions, as well as learning new languages.
+I'm currently dedicated to mastering HTML, CSS, JavaScript, and React to become a skilled Front-End Developer.
+My goal is to build user-centric, responsive, and high-performance web applications while following best practices in modern web development.

+I'm constantly improving my skills in:
+✨ Writing clean, maintainable, and scalable code
+🎨 Creating intuitive and accessible UI/UX
+⚡ Optimizing performance and responsiveness
+📚 Learning and applying the latest industry standards

+Stay tuned for my latest projects and contributions!

 ## Get in Touch